Glossary of Library Termsa b c d e f g h i j k l m o p q r s t u v w z

 ALMANAC: A publication, usually issued annually, containing facts and statistics.

-ALUMNI: Refers to students who have graduated from Avondale College.
+ALUMNI: Refers to students who have graduated from Avondale University.
 Past students may register as an alumni borrower.

 ANTHOLOGY: A compilation of writings or poems from one or more authors focusing on a particular subject or literary form.

 ANNOTATED BIBLIOGRAPHY: A list of citations to books, articles, and documents.
 Each citation is followed by a brief description, the annotation.
 The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited and provide a foundation for further research.

 ANNOTATION: A note that describes or evaluates an item.